nodejs/node/doc/api/buffer.markdown

 Allocates a new `Buffer` of `size` bytes.
 The `size` must be less than or equal to the value of `require('buffer').kMaxLength` (on 64-bit architectures, `kMaxLength` is `(2^31)-1`).
 Otherwise, a [`RangeError`][] is thrown.
-If a `size` less than 0 is specified, a zero-length Buffer will be created.
+A zero-length Buffer will be created if a `size` less than or equal to 0 is specified.

 Unlike `ArrayBuffers`, the underlying memory for `Buffer` instances created in this way is *not initialized*.
 The contents of a newly created `Buffer` are